 - Malaria.
-Malaria is a parasite that can be transmitted from mosquitoes to humans.
+Malaria is caused by a parasite that can be transmitted from mosquitoes to humans.
 It is found in several hundred countries, and is one of the leading causes of death from infectious diseases world-wide.
-Donors who have traveled to areas listed by the Centers for Disease Control (CDC) as malarial risk areas are deferred for 1 year after their travel ends.
+Donors who have traveled to areas listed by the Centers for Disease Control (CDC) as malarial risk areas are deferred for 3 months after their travel ends.

 - Bovine Spongiform Encephalopathy (BSE).
 BSE is commonly referred to as "Mad Cow disease" and is caused by an abnormal, transmissible protein called a prion.
 In the 1990s, the United Kingdom experienced an epidemic of the disorder in cows, with subsequent cow-to-human transmission, presumably through the food chain.
 BSE-infected cattle were also detected in other countries in Western Europe.
 Transfusion-transmission of BSE among donor-recipient pairs has been documented in a handful of cases.
 Donors who have spent more than three months in the United Kingdom from 1980-1996, and donors who resided in Western Europe for greater than five years since 1980, are permanently deferred from blood donation (http://www.fda.gov/BiologicsBloodVaccines/SafetyAvailability/ucm111482.htm).

 Can I donate if I am positive for human immunodeficiency virus (HIV) or have acquired immune deficiency syndrome (AIDS)?

 You cannot donate if you have tested positive for HIV or if you have AIDS.
 You also cannot donate if you have engaged in behavior that puts you at high risk for HIV exposure.
 For further information on high-risk behaviors, read Blood Donor Educational Material (in English) (in Spanish).

 Can I donate if I am taking pain relievers?